gpwaob92679/tutorial/README.md

 # Tutorial

 My first git repository.
-It was a hard decision on whether to use GitHub Desktop and Sourcetree.
+It was a hard decision on whether to use GitHub Desktop or Sourcetree.